Baritone Guitar Tuning: A Comprehensive Guide

 Baritone guitars are a unique type of stringed instrument, offering a distinctive sound when compared to standard guitars.

-With a longer scale length (typically between 27 and 30.5 inches), these guitars are more suitable for lower tunings, delivering a rich, deep sound.
+Baritone guitar scale length is typically between 27 and 30.5 inches, making these guitars more suitable for lower tunings, & delivering a rich, deep sound.

 While acoustic baritone guitars have been around for many years, they have always been more of a niche instrument.
 In modern times however, we have seen a rise in popularity of the electric baritone guitar, especially with heavier music because of their powerful sound & ability to handle dropped tunings.